 Assessments are given at the closure of bodies of work.
 Assessments may include written tests, project work, or group presentations.
 All assessments will be taken or presented on the day scheduled.
-Major assessments should be mastered with at least an 80%.
-A retest/re-present will be offered for all freshmen and sophomores who do not reach mastery.
-It is the student's responsibility to make arrangements with the teacher for retaking a test/re-presenting a project.
+It is the student's responsibility to make arrangements with the teacher for retaking a test/representing a project.
 A student, who needs to retake a test, in order to master the material, needs to do so outside of class time, unless the student and teacher agree to an in-class time.